dtrammer/AxisActionEventLib/README.md

 - Action : http://www.axis.com/vapix/ws/action1/ActionService.wsdl
 - Events : http://www.axis.com/vapix/ws/event1/EventService.wsdl

-Simply download the AxisActionEventLib.dll file and add it as a new reference to your visual studio project file and use the object browser to explore the ActionEventLib namespace
+Simply download the AxisActionEventLib.dll file in the list above and add a new reference to your visual studio project file and use the object browser to explore the ActionEventLib namespace

 Quick usage :